metomi/rose/sphinx/installation.rst

 the lowest system load average will be used.

 Installation requirements:
-   * Rose, cylc, Bash, Python, jinja2.
+   * Rose, Cylc, Bash, Python, jinja2.
    * Subversion & FCM *(only if you want* :ref:`command-rose-suite-run` *to install files from Subversion using FCM keywords).*
 Connectivity requirements: